 Trainees who have invested so much into their training all too often feel insecure challenging the underlying values of what they are taught, or perhaps the quality of the training itself.
 Rather than challenging the organisation they are now dependant on, they often stay quiet or worse, turn their criticism and doubt inward.

-We might wonder about our relationship to a profession that advocates the importance of ‘cultivated uncertainty’ for its members, and yet is surprisingly knowing about what their values, standards, ethics and practices should be.
+We might wonder about our relationship to a profession that advocates the importance of ‘cultivated uncertainty’ for its members, and yet is surprisingly knowing about what their aims, values, standards, ethics and practices should be.

 The accreditation and reaccreditation process exemplify this; rather than being an opportunity to explore, reflect and challenge themselves and the profession, for most practitioners it is little more than an inconvenient exercise in box ticking and saying the ‘right thing’.
 I suspect many therapists do not say what they really think for fear of the possible consequences.

 For a profession that is largely geared toward addressing the fears and anxieties of the people it serves, it could do a better job of looking at the various ways it contributes to its members’ fear and anxiety.